Welcome to the homepage of the Indiana University Phonetics Lab!

 - Statistics: Ways to learn more about statistics and data analysis at Indiana University

-- Resources: Related facilities, faculty, labs, departments, and programs around the IU campus
+- Affiliates: Related facilities, faculty, labs, and departments around the IU campus

 The phonetics community at Indiana University